Para Archery Classification

 What kind of medical conditions or impairments can compete?

-All athletes are subject to functional classification where a points system is used.
+As mentioned above, all athletes are subject to functional classification where a points system is used.
 Points are allocated to each joint movement and are summed to provide a total functional score.
 The total score is 320 points :

 180 in the arms